 The potential years of life lost (PYLL) measure the number of years of life that have been lost due to a premature death.
 PYLL weights the deaths occurring at younger age groups more heavily than the ones occurring in older people.
 The calculation of PYLL involves summing up deaths occurring at each age and multiplying this with the number of remaining years to live up to a selected age limit (here, 75 years).

-In 2020, tumours and cardiovascular diseases are still the main groups of causes of death.
+In 2021, tumours and cardiovascular diseases remained the main causes of death.

 2.Causes of death

-Tumours and cardiovascular diseases are the main groups of causes of death
+Tumours and cardiovascular diseases remain the main groups of causes of death

 Men